Saving Cape Cod’s Waters

 Imagine the kind of summer day we New Englanders wait for all year – a light breeze, an azure sky, temps in the low 80s, and, best of all, low humidity.
 Coolers are stuffed with snacks and sandwiches, beach chairs stacked in trunks, and kids corralled into waiting cars for the traffic-jammed ride to their favorite Cape Cod beach, where the water has warmed just enough to entice even the least hardy among us.

 Such a day is the stuff of cherished summer memories and Cape Cod tourism brochures.
-But there’s an ugly catch to this idyllic scene: The Cape’s saltwater bays are in crisis, their water quality degraded severely by excess nitrogen from wastewater.
+But there’s an ugly catch to this idyllic scene: Cape water quality has degraded severely due to excess nitrogen from wastewater.
 The region’s septic systems – which serve 85% of households – aren’t designed to eliminate nitrogen, which moves through the Cape’s uniquely porous soil and seeps into local waters.

-“Nitrogen acts like a fertilizer, causing massive algae outbreaks, including blue-green algae, that float on the water’s surface,” says Christopher Kilian, CLF Director of Strategic Litigation.
-The outbreaks can sicken people, plants, and animals and make the Cape’s bay beaches and freshwater ponds unsafe for swimming, boating, and shellfishing.
+“Nitrogen acts like a fertilizer, causing massive algae outbreaks, including blue-green algae, that float on the water’s surface,” says Christopher Kilian, CLF Vice President of Strategic Litigation.
+The outbreaks can sicken people, plants, and animals and make the Cape’s beaches and freshwater ponds unsafe for swimming, boating, and shellfishing.
 Beach closures due to algae outbreaks and high bacteria levels have become all-too-frequent in recent years.
-Meanwhile, local swimming holes long beloved by year-round and summer residents alike are today often off-limits to their children and grandchildren.
+Meanwhile, local swimming areas long beloved by year-round and summer residents alike are today often off-limits to their children and grandchildren.

-Three years later, however, progress on implementing the plan has been “slow and fragmented,” says Kilian.
+But, seven years later, progress in implementing that plan has been “slow and fragmented,” says Kilian.
 “Some towns are making progress, and they deserve credit, but mostly what we’re seeing are fits and starts – incremental progress here and then a setback there.
 There’s nothing comprehensive or aggressive happening right now.”

 Andrew Gottlieb, Executive Director of the Association to Preserve Cape Cod, agrees it has taken some time for many residents to understand the scope and urgency of the problem.
 “If you go out on these waters on a sunny, blue-sky day, everything looks good,” he says.
 “Because much of the problem lies below the water’s surface, it’s typically unseen by those who aren’t on or in the water on a regular basis.”